-Terrence L. Johnson is an associate professor of religion and politics in the Department of Government.
-He is also a senior research fellow at the Berkley Center, an affiliate member of the Department of African American Studies, and serves on the executive committee of the Center for Jewish Civilization at Georgetown University.
+Terrence L. Johnson is a professor of African American religious studies at Harvard Divinity School.
+He was a senior fellow at the Berkley Center from February to September 2022, after having previously served as a senior research fellow from April 2019 to January 2022.
+From 2015 to 2022 he was an associate professor of religion and politics at Georgetown University's Department of Government, as well as an affiliate member of the Department of African American Studies and member of the executive committee of the Center for Jewish Civilization.
 Johnson’s research interests include African American political thought, ethics, American religions, and the role of religion in public life.
-He is the author of We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021) and Tragic Soul-Life: W.E.B.
-Du Bois and the Moral Crisis Facing American Democracy (2012) and serves as co-editor of the Duke University Press Series Religious Cultures of African and African Diaspora People.
+He is the author of Blacks and Jews in America: An Invitation to Dialogue (2022, with Jacques Berlinerblau); We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021); and Tragic Soul-Life: W.E.B.
+Du Bois and the Moral Crisis Facing American Democracy (2012).
+He also serves as co-editor of the Duke University Press Series Religious Cultures of African and African Diaspora People.
 Johnson holds a B.A. from Morehouse College, an M.Div. from Harvard Divinity School, and a Ph.D. from Brown University.

 As I listened to Georgia Senator Raphael Warnock’s stirring condemnation of both anti-Asian American racism and Republican-led legislation to restrict voting in the United States, I wondered if the ancestors had sent him to memorialize the dream invoked by Rev. Dr. Martin Luther King, Jr. from the steps of the Lincoln Memorial.